gabr42/MultiBuilder/README.md

 *ForceDir* creates folders.
 Folders are represented by a semicolon-delimited list.
 Errors during folder creation are silently ignores.

-*WorkingDir* sets base folder in which the following commands (*Cmd*) are executed. *WorkingDir* must be set before the first *Cmd* command.
+*WorkingDir* sets base folder in which the following commands (*Execute*) are executed. *WorkingDir* must be set before the first *Execute* command.
 Failure to do so will result in an error.

-*Cmd* introduces a command that will be executed.
+*Execute* introduces a command that will be executed.

 All other commands are ignored.